 2. Price of Turnover: Operational Costs for the Leaving Employee

-Oftentimes there is a gap of employment between the employee leaving and hiring a replacement, creating operational costs such as hiring a temp employee or spreading your department to cover the vacant work.
+Oftentimes there is a gap of employment between the employee leaving and hiring a replacement, creating operational costs such as hiring a temp employee or spreading your department to cover the vacant work, which can be exacerbated by a high turnover rate.
 That then leads to paying overtime and sacrificing productivity when your existing staff is spread too thin.

 3. Price of Turnover: Recruiting Costs for the New Employee